 - A. Prior to engaging in Telework, employees must individually enter into a Telework Agreement.
 The Telework Agreement may be found in Exhibit 50-1.
 Exhibit 50-1 is available electronically as Form 11386.
 The Telework Agreement will include the current Telework type, location, and day(s) or schedule.
 Any permanent change that modifies the employee's type of Telework (e.g., Frequent to Recurring, Recurring to Frequent) must be captured in a new Telework Agreement.
-Changes to Telework days or location that do not affect the type of Telework for which employees are approved may be made by pen and ink changes on their existing Telework Agreement. - B. Employees who are currently approved for a Frequent or Recurring Telework arrangement may retain that arrangement pursuant to the provisions of this Article.
+Changes to Telework days that do not affect the type of Telework for which employees are approved may be made by pen and ink changes on their existing Telework agreement. - B. Employees who are currently approved for a Frequent or Recurring Telework arrangement may retain that arrangement pursuant to the provisions of this Article. - C. Training - 1.
+Employees shall complete IRS Telework training prior to entering into a Telework Agreement. - 2.

-C. Training

-- 1. Employees shall complete Telework training prior to entering into a Telework Agreement. - 2.
 Subject to workload considerations, employees will be granted up to one (1) hour of administrative time to complete the Telework training. - 3.
-NTEU Chapters may review the Telework training material by accessing the Enterprise Learning Management System (ELMS).
+NTEU Chapters may review the Telework training material by accessing the Agency's online training platform

-Section 4 Management Responsibilities
+Management Responsibilities

-- Managers will meet with employees working Frequent and Recurring Telework at least once a year for the purpose of discussing, reviewing and updating the Telework Agreement. - B. The Employer has the right to direct Telework employees to report to the office due to special circumstances, e.g., office assignments, meetings, and/or training classes, Filing Season Agreements, and details to other duties.
-These should be planned to give the employee notice in time to travel to the official duty site during his/her regular commute time.
+- A. Managers will meet with Telework employees at least once a year for the purpose of discussing, reviewing, and updating the Telework agreement, including capturing any update to a telework location in a new Telework Agreement, if necessary. - B. The Employer has the right to direct Telework employees to report to the office on their scheduled telework day due to special circumstances, e.g., office assignments, meetings and/or training classes, Filing Season Agreements, and details to other duties.
+These should be planned to give the employee notice in time to travel to the official duty site during their regular commute time.
 Time spent traveling will not be considered hours of work if it is commuting.
-When the employee is scheduled for a full day tour of duty (TOD) at the Telework site and receives notification to report to the official duty station too late to travel during normal commute time, administrative time will be granted. - The Employer has the right to meet with employees to give assignments and to review work as necessary at either the official duty station, approved Telework location, or a mutually agreed upon site. - To ensure that Information Systems and sensitive information procedures are in place at alternate work sites, the Employer may inspect the employee's work site with twenty-four (24) hours notice to the employee.
-The employee may arrange for an NTEU representative to accompany the supervisor at the inspection.
+When the employee is scheduled for a full day tour of duty (TOD) at the Telework site and receives notification to report to the official duty station too late to travel during normal commute time, administrative time will be granted. - C. The Employer has the right to meet with employees to give assignments and to review work as necessary at either the official duty station, approved Telework location, or a mutually agreed upon site.

+D. To ensure that Information Systems and sensitive information procedures are in place at alternate work sites, the Employer may inspect the employee's work site with forty-eight (48) hours notice to the employee.
+The employee may arrange for an NTEU representative to accompany the Employer at the inspection.
 If the employee refuses a work site inspection, the Employer may immediately cancel the employee's Telework arrangement and the employee must surrender all Employer equipment and return to the appropriate office setting.
-The Employer will notify the employee as to the date and approximate time of arrival, the number of management officials coming to his or her home, the estimated duration of the inspection and other appropriate information.
-The employee is entitled to twenty-four (24) hours notice of any such visits to the employee's work site except in cases of emergency or similar extraordinary cause.
+The Employer will notify the employee as to the date and approximate time of arrival, the number of management officials coming to their home, the estimated duration of the inspection and other appropriate information.
+The employee is entitled to forty-eight (48) hours notice of any such visits to the employee's work site except in cases of emergency or similar extraordinary cause.
 In all cases, as much notice as possible will be given.

-Section 5 Employee Responsibilities
+Employee Responsibilities